ayowilfred95/Task-Management-System/README.md

 ## 🧭 Overview

 The Task Management System is a role-based task tracker built with RESTful API principles.
-Users can manage their own tasks, while administrators have full oversight over users and tasks.
+Users can manage their own tasks, while administrators have full oversight over users tasks.

 ---